 A time of change can make our lives seem difficult.
 But it also brings us opportunities.

-The first is to realise that it is not just our own lives but the entire world that is becoming more difficult to predict and control.
-Massive changes are happening in technology, politics, society, and the environment — so any project that anybody begins is likely to turn out differently from the way they expected.
+The first is to realise that it’s not just our own life that is becoming more difficult to predict and control but the entire world.
+So many changes are happening in technology, politics, society, and the environment that any project, started by anyone, is likely to turn out differently from the way they planned or expected.
 It’s not just us, it’s everything.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.